-Ever since the release of OS X 10.6.8, Apple has been selectively enabling the TRIM command for SSD’s in OS X. This support continues on on Mac OS X Lion, as well as Mountain Lion, but as many have noted, it only seems to work for Apple SSDs.
+Ever since the release of OS X 10.6.8, Apple has been selectively enabling the TRIM command for SSDs in OS X. This support continues on in Mac OS X Lion, as well as Mountain Lion, and even OS X Mavericks, but as many have noted, it only seems to work for Apple SSDs.
 Here’s how to enable TRIM across the board:

 The TRIM command is an important disk command for SSDs that keeps your flash memory appropriately cycled so that you can achieve faster read and write speeds, as well as a longer lifespan for your SSD.
 As such, TRIM support is not the trivial matter that some make it out to be (although certain manufacturers, such as Other World Computing, include firmware that eliminates the need for OS-level TRIM support).

-In you have an SSD that supports TRIM, and you’re running OS X 10.6.8 or Lion, follow the below instructions to enable TRIM.
+In you have an SSD that supports TRIM, follow the below instructions to enable it in OS X 10.6.8 or later.
 Note: This involves the use of terminal commands, so proceed at your own risk.

 For more helpful tips, check out our full collection of tutorials by visiting our How-To category!